Truongnguyen90/astro-Blog-V3/README.md

 Learn more - Explore more through Astro's official [documentation](https://docs.astro.build).

 ------
-Updated on 30th December 2024
+Updated on 14th February 2025

 ## This update includes:
-- Add Tailwind CSS v4 Beta
-On this version, Tailwind CSS is now beta version from Tailwind CSS V4, this means that there's no `tailwind.config.mjs` file anymore.
-From now on, all style will be added on the `css` file.
-You can find the styles on the `src/styles/global.css` file.
+On this version, Tailwind CSS is now V4, this means that there's no tailwind.config.mjs file anymore.
+From now on, all style will be added on the css file.
+You can find the styles on the src/styles/global.css file.
-- Astro V5
-This update includes Astro V5, which is a major update that includes several new features and improvements.

-- Astro SEO by @astrolib/seo
-This update includes the integration of the Astro SEO package by @astrolib/seo, is an integration that makes managing your SEO easier in Astro projects.
-It is fully based on the excellent Next SEO library

-## On the next update

-- Add Image component from Astro
+- Added Image component from Astro
 The Astro Image component is coming back to the themes
+- Added light mode
+Flaco has a dark mode toggle on the navigation that saves the state on localStorage.

 - Reusable components
 This template now includes reusable components, such as the `Text` component: